TX-2/TX-2.github.io/commentary/tx2.md

 ## I/O

+Each I/O peripheral had a dedicated [sequence](#sequences), which one might today describe as a thread.
+The identity of the running sequence determined which peripheral the `TSD` instruction would interact with.
+I/O to peripherals which were not ready would cause the current sequence to give up control until the peripheral was ready for data to be read or written.

+Peripherals were attached and configured by the use of the `IOS` instruction.

+The peripherals available changed over time (see [Sequence Changes](sequence-changes)).
+At the time Sketchpad was written the availabile peripherals were:

+- System alarms and traps
+- Miscellaneous inputs
+- DATRAC A-D converter
+- Xerox printer (a charactron printer)
+- Photoelectric paper tape reader
+- Interval timer
+- Light pen
+- CRT display
+- Random-number generator
+- Paper tape punch
+- Two Lincoln Writers (a form of teletype)

+Three other devices were mapped into [V Memory](#vmemory).

 ## Alarms and Traps

+Alarms signal a hardware problem, while traps allow the programmer to debug a program.

 ### Alarms
+{:.no_toc}

 The TX-2 featured a number of alarms which could be raised in response to some condition.
 Some of these could be masked.